Warning: Excessive Schmoopiness

 Looking down at the box in her hands, the enormity of the moment and everything it entails has her smile waning quickly.
 She watches him again, all bitten lip and crumpled brow, eyes wide with alarm, and Jeff nods encouragingly in the silence.

-A couple of minutes later Annie opens the bathroom door and Jeff wanders inside, gaze dashing to the plastic stick on the sink vanity.
+A couple of minutes later Annie opens the bathroom door and Jeff wanders inside, his gaze immediately falling to the plastic stick resting on the sink vanity.

 "Ugh.
 That long?"